aws-samples/aws-hpc-tutorials/content/04-cicd-pipeline/06-updatebuild.md

 2. Update the Dockerfile to the following.
 This is an entrypoint script which can consume the link to an Amazon S3 bucket or a git repository from which to download the Nextflow pipeline and executes it.

+{{% notice info %}}
+The Nextflow command-line tool uses the JVM.
+Thus, we will install AWS open-source variant [Amazon Corretto](https://docs.aws.amazon.com/corretto/).
+Amazon Corretto is a no-cost, multiplatform, production-ready distribution of the Open Java Development Kit (OpenJDK).
+Corretto comes with long-term support that will include performance enhancements and security fixes.
+Amazon runs Corretto internally on thousands of production services and Corretto is certified as compatible with the Java SE standard.
+With Corretto, you can develop and run Java applications on popular operating systems, including Linux, Windows, and macOS.
+{{% /notice %}}

 ```bash
 cat > Dockerfile << EOF
 FROM public.ecr.aws/amazoncorretto/amazoncorretto:8